 What to expect from a complete SaaS testing solution

 In short, SaaS is safe as long as the company knows how to implement it.
-However, you should not let yourself be over-cautious before you know what an on-demand solution can offer in terms of security.
+However, you should not let yourself be overly cautious before you know what an on-demand solution can offer in terms of security.

 Safety in a SaaS codeless test automation platform

-As a test automation platform, we understand how sensitive our customer’s data is – in fact, it is the top concern of most QA managers.
+As a test automation platform, we understand the sensitivity of our customers’ data.
 There is a latent need to automate and move to SaaS, but at the same time, the fear of exposing private information prevents most managers to take this step further and enhance their QA process.
-Below you will find three ways our SaaS testing platform ensures a safe network, followed by three extra barriers to granting a secure access to your network.
+Below you will find three ways our SaaS testing platform ensures a safe network, followed by three extra security measures taken for granting safe access to your network.

 End-to-end encryption cycle